MicrosoftDocs/well-architected/well-architected/cost/monitor-reviews.md

 - Schedule a review after the billing period.
 This review shows the actual cost with activity for that month.
 Use [Balance APIs](/azure/cost-management-billing/manage/consumption-api-overview#balances-api) to generate monthly reports.
 The APIs can query data  that gets information on balances, new purchases, Azure Marketplace service charges, adjustments, and overage charges.
 - Schedule a review when you receive a [budget alert](/azure/cost-management/cost-mgt-alerts-monitor-usage-spending) or Azure Advisor recommendation.

 Web Direct (pay-as-you-go) and Cloud Solution Provider (CSP) billing occurs monthly.
-While Enterprise Agreement (EA) billing occurs annually, costs should still be reviewed monthly.
+While Enterprise Agreement (EA) billing occurs annually; however, a cost review should occur regardless of the billing cycle.